storybuilder-org/StoryCAD/README.md

 You can learn more about StoryCAD from our [YouTube videos][28].

-We group StoryCAD's plans into a series of [GitHub Projects][18].
-As StoryCAD approaches product completeness, ourcurrent project is to build the StoryCAD community and reach out to more users.

 See the [open issues](https://github.com/StoryBuilder-org/StoryCAD/issues) for a complete list of proposed features and known bugs.

 ## Contributing

 If you would like to join the StoryCAD community and help improve the software, here are some ways to [Contribute][13].

 ## Copyright & License